OSU-embedded-security-club/ectf-osu-2025/docs/design.typ

 == Memory Protection Unit

+The Memory Protection Unit (MPU) is enabled on the decoder as a defensive countermeasure to code injection and serves as an additional layer of security.
+We disable writing to flash, and prevent executing in SRAM.

 == Encryption at Rest

 Before writing to flash, the contents of the page are first encrypted with a symmetric key $K_"flash"$ using Salsa20. $K_"flash"$ created by the decoder at build time and stored within the encrypted firmware (see @decoder).
 An incrementing nonce is stored next to each page in plaintext, to prevent nonce reuse.
 This adds another layer of security aiming to prevent offline attacks where a sophisticated attacker is able to dump the flash of the decoder and brute force the subscription's root hashes.